heaohan/GpuSIAsForTPPSE/README.md

 4. add %MATLABROOT%\bin\win64 to the path of the Environment Variables;
 5. for GPU_APSO, GPU_DE and GPU_LFA, curand.lib should be added to the linker file.

+To run the code, MATLAB should be installed in the computer.

+/simulation/sample_generation stores the code and data of the simulated interferograms.
+/experiment/sample_generation stores the data and image of the experimental interferograms.

 The compiled .exe files have been listed in the folder x64/Release or /SIAs_c++/generated_exe.
 Copy the for_c.mat to either folder, edit the run20.ps1 to chose the .exe to run.
 When run run20.ps1, certain .exe will run for 20 times, and folders 1 to 20 will be generated, which are the 20 runs results by a certain .exe.

+/results show the results with the interferograms.
+Run furtherProcess.m or furtherProcessBatch.m in the /simulation/post_processing or /experiment/post_processing, for the simulation results (/results/sim*) or experiment results (/results/exp*), respectively.
+For furtherProcess.m, when the folder selection dialog window pops up after running, select the inner folder, e.g., /results/exp1/APSO/1, while for furtherProcessBatch.m, select the outer folder, e.g., /results/exp1/APSO.